2022 Thrive Initiative

 As always, we are grateful to the MPN community and our funders who make these programs possible to advance the collective pursuit of new therapies and better outcomes for patients.
 The Leukemia & Lymphoma Society, in its continued support of MPNRF, is contributing funds over the three-year effort to enable funding of more projects and expand our reach into the research community.
 Special thanks to Shelley Spevakow of the SSASSY Foundation for her contributions towards the PV projects, the generous bequest of Susan Ann Protter for providing an anchor for our research, and the ongoing contributions of our generous benefactors.

-2022 Thrive Initiative AwardEES & Projects
+2022 THRIVE Initiative award & projects

-MPN Research Foundation (MPNRF) announced the 2022 Thrive Initiative earlier this year, a research funding program focused on supporting and expanding MPN research that will catalyze significant discoveries towards a better understanding of and cures for patients challenged with the myeloproliferative neoplasms (MPNs), myelofibrosis (MF), polycythemia vera (PV), and essential thrombocythemia (ET).
+MPN Research Foundation (MPNRF) announced the Thrive Initiative in 2022, a research funding program focused on supporting and expanding MPN research that will catalyze significant discoveries towards a better understanding of and cures for patients challenged with the myeloproliferative neoplasms (MPNs) essential thrombocythemia (ET), polycythemia vera (PV) and myelofibrosis (MF).
 Through this initiative we hope to address research-funding gaps, some of which are likely due to the impact of the pandemic on the research community.
-This multifaceted funding program is intended to:

 1. Advance existing MPN research projects the applicant is engaged in currently.